nobodyscripts/LeafBlowerScript/Readme.md

 Home: Added HyacinthUseSlot (All/1-10) select if all or one of the ten fields are used during Hyacinth farming mode.
-Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires F9UsesWobblyWings on as well to use.
+Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires BossFarmUsesWobblyWings on as well to use.

 New End: Added a passive tower farming mode, spams skulls and wind.
 End: Added hotkey to hotkey.ahk for Blazing Skulls (P)